 Income & Employment

 In the midst of a difficult economic environment, it is encouraging to find that FINCA clients in Malawi earn an average annual profit of $2,727.
 They are also successful at generating jobs, employing 2.9 people per enterprise, the highest in the entire network.
-This means that about 106,000 people are working in the enterprises of our clients, who estimate that about 20 percent of this employment is directly due to the FINCA loan.
+FINCA clients estimate that about 20 percent of the total employment is due to the FINCA loan.
 Wage quality is also surprisingly good; two-thirds of workers are earning wages that are above the national poverty line.

 Women in Malawi are responsible for growing the family's food as well as running the household and caring for children.
 The majority of FINCA's female borrowers are the main breadwinner in their family, including 21 percent who are single mothers.
-The great majority of FINCA's borrowers run their own businesses, and they are responsible for creating more than 60,000 jobs, or 58 percent of the total employment.
+The great majority of FINCA's female borrowers run their own businesses, and they are responsible for creating 58 percent of the total employment.

 Attaining Business and Personal Goals